gultar/tundraos/README.md

 ```
-this.winbox = new ApplicationWindow({
+new ApplicationWindow({
 	title:"Code Editor",
 	label: `editor-${this.editorId}`, //make sure the label is unique, to avoid having
 	height:"95%",                     //conflicting application window IDs
 	width:"80%",
 	mount:this.editorWrapper,  //For a simple and more flexible usage, opt for mounting DOM
 	launcher:{                 //elements instead of including an HTML string
 		name:"Editor",
 		opts:{                 //The launcher needs a class name, and the opts are
 			x:this.x,          //The properties are passed to the class constructor
 			y:this.y,          //The X and Y properties are used to place the window on screen
 			pathToFile:this.pathToFile,
 			content:this.content,
 		}
 	},
 	onclose:()=>{           //Don't forget to disable all event listeners and to remove mounted DOM elements
 			this.close()    //otherwise, you may end up with wonky behaviour.
 	}
 })
 ```